BEHAVIOR AND CONDUCT POLICY

 free passage of Library Patrons or Staff, pan handling, congregating, and

-smoking are considered loitering, and those doing so will be asked to the the
+smoking are considered loitering, and those doing so will be asked to leave the

 Library, its premises, and property of which the Library is in control.

 12. Service animals with proper identification, such as guide dogs or other

 animals individually trained to provide assistance to an individual with a